 Next meal time… you got it, repeat the rule again.
 Now, just because they know the rules doesn’t mean they are going to magically follow them, which brings me to my next point…

 Reinforce the Rules

-This is my biggest struggle with my girls.
+This is my biggest parenting struggle with my toddler twins.